-The most iconic of the street art in Penang are the 3D creations.
+The most iconic street art in Penang are the 3D creations.
 Each one features a common everyday object surrounded by art drawn to make it look as if both exist in the same dimension.

 The metal wire artwork in Penang is also very captivating.
 Most of the murals come with a descriptive sentence or even a couple talk bubbles, as if the artwork was a one frame comic in the newspaper.
 This is not your normal street art, which is probably part of what makes it so intriguing.

 Other Artwork Is Unclassifiable